Skip top navigation

 Incomplete Grades (IN)

-If additional time is needed beyond the Incomplete Grade Contract deadline, the student may petition the instructor for additional time to complete the outstanding coursework.
-If permission is granted, an Incomplete Extension form must be filed with the Office of the University Registrar before the deadline noted on the Incomplete Grade Contract.
-If a final grade or an Incomplete Extension request is not submitted to the Registrar’s office before the established deadline, the grade of IN is automatically changed to the final grade the student will have earned without the completion of the outstanding coursework requirements.
+If additional time is needed to resolve the incomplete grade beyond the Incomplete Grade Contract deadline, the student may petition the instructor for a further extension to complete the missing coursework prior to the established deadline.
+If permission is granted, an Incomplete Extension Form must be filed with the Office of the University Registrar before the deadline noted on the Incomplete Grade Contract.
+If a final grade or an Incomplete Extension request is not submitted to the Registrar’s Office before the agreed-upon deadline, the grade of IN is automatically changed to the final grade the student will have earned without the completion of the missing requirements.
+The Incomplete Extension form can be found on the Registrar’s website.

-Students who wish to graduate in the same semester in which an IN was posted must complete their outstanding coursework and have the final grades recorded by the Office of the University Registrar no later than 6 weeks after the conferral date for that semester.
+Students who wish to graduate in the same semester in which an IN was posted must complete their missing coursework and have the final grades recorded by the Office of the University Registrar within the degree conferral grace period (no later than 6 weeks after the official conferral date for that semester).

 Late Course Registration

 If extenuating circumstances prevent registration by the last day to add classes, students must submit a Late Schedule Adjustment request to the instructor of the course.
-The student’s physical or verifiable digital signature is required for processing by the registrar’s office.
+The student’s physical or verifiable digital signature is required for processing by the Registrar’s Office.
 The instructor will submit the form to the Course Department Chair/Director for further approval and processing.
-The registrar’s office will then add the student to the course and the associated tuition and fees will be included in the student’s account balance.
+The Registrar’s Office will then add the student to the course and the associated tuition and fees will be included in the student’s account balance.
 The university may also assess a $125 fee for the late course addition.
+The Late Schedule Adjustment Form can be found on the Registrar’s website.

 Professional Dispositions